siddharthdash1998/siddharthdash1998/README.md

-# Hi there! 👋 I'm Siddharth Dash
+# Hi there! 👋 I'm Siddharth Dash.

 🎓 Master's student in Information Systems at Northeastern University, Boston, MA (Expected graduation: May 2025)